mcarbaugh/jinq/README.md

 # jinq

-A LINQ inspired package which aims to extend and/or enhance native javascript data structures.
+A LINQ inspired package which extends and/or enhances native javascript data structures.

 ## Example
 ```ts